gpapadas/ManageEmailLists/README.md

 # Manage Email Lists

-A C#.Net project that allows you to import emails and manage them, through Excel files (for now, more file types are going to be added).
+A C#.Net project that allows you to import emails and manage them, through Excel files.

 Basic functions:

 - Find duplicates
 - Extract emails without duplicates
 - Extract personal and business emails

+More features are going to be added, like more file types and functionality.